SmogDr/edar_coursebook/docs/11-model.md

 <div class="figure" style="text-align: center">
 <p class="caption">(\#fig:model-1)A generic process diagram for model conceptualization, development, and evaluation.</p><img src="./images/model_steps.png" alt="A generic process diagram for model conceptualization, development, and evaluation." width="400" /></div>
 A couple points worth making about the process outline in Figure \@ref(fig:model-1).
 First, observing a process and matching your observations to your training and experience is an invaluable tool for model construction.
 Second, most models of "real-world things" like Newton's work on gravity or Milliken's model of elctron charge are empircal - that is, they are based on observation (not pure math).
 Purely *analytic* models exist (mostly as mathematical "proofs") and such models don't need data to be *"fit"* but do need data to be *validated*.
 Third, many people choose to validate their model with the same data they used to fit the model (using an approach like blocking or cross-validation).
-While I acknowledge that this approach is convenient (and sometimes the means available), I disagree with it.
+While I acknowledge that this approach is convenient (and sometimes the only means available), I disagree with it.
 You should always try to validate your model with an independent sample (better yet, with a sample that you didn't collect).
 Why?
 Although we put a lot of emphasis on ["random sampling"](#sample.collect), we rarely succeed at it in the real world.
 Having someone else validate your model with their (independent) data will go a long way towards convincing others that your model is both **useful** and **generalizable**.

 ### Assumptions
 An ***assumption*** is a fact or condition that is taken for granted.
 If you think about it, nearly every action you undertake carries assumptions.
 If someone throws a baseball to you and you reach out your hand to catch it, you are assuming that you will indeed make that catch.
 Otherwise, you would probably duck!
 When you walk across a high bridge, you undoubtedly assume that it will hold your weight.
 Sure, you might have a compelling reason to cross the bridge at any cost, but in that case you have assumed that the reason for crossing the bridge outweighs other risks.
 Those of us who live in Colorado have, at one point, made the incorrect assumption about our car or truck's braking ability in the snow.